EJLVM/cicd_demo/readme.md

 # Git Demo

-This is a test -- Trying to know how Git works
+This is a test -- Trying to know how Git works.
+Git -- SCM